Skip to main content

 • If the box is checked, an invalid value will simply be ignored and left empty in Actito, while the rest of the line will be imported.
 Note that in the case of a mandatory field, the rest of the line will still be rejected.

-The transformation rules available depend on the field format.
-For all fields:
+The transformation rules available depend on the field format:

 • Remove characters